-Sobesos Ancient City Sobesos Ancient City is located on the outskirts of Sahinefendi Village, one of Cappadocia's many settlements.
-It was discovered by treasure hunters in 2002 and offers a little ancient city from Roman period.
-This is accepted as the only Roman Ancient city in the region.
-Located on the route to Soganli Valley and people usually visit this place while they are going there.
-Archeologists have uncovered the remains of several significant Roman structures, including the Roman Bath, Agora, Basilica, and Bouleterion.
-Unfortunately, due to a lack of government funding, archaeologists are only able to explore this city every two years for around three months due to lack of funding from government.
-The Roman Bath section has a hypocaust - in-floor heating and central heating.
+Sobesos Ancient City Sobesos Ancient City lies on the outskirts of Sahinefendi Village, one of Cappadocia's many settlements.
+It was discovered by treasure hunters in 2002 and is considered the only Roman Ancient city in the region.
+Located on the route to Soganli Valley, visitors often stop by to explore this historical gem.
+The site has yielded the remains of several significant Roman structures, including the Roman Bath, Agora, Basilica, and Bouleterion.
+Unfortunately, due to a lack of government funding, archaeologists are only able to explore the city for three months every two years.
+The Roman Bath section boasts a hypocaust system that provided in-floor heating and central heating.
 Next to the bath house is the outdoor marketplace known as the "Agora," where basic goods such as fruit, vegetables, and clothing were sold.
-The Bouleterion was a stone-rendered, square-shaped building that served a similar function to our modern-day legislature and is one of the best examples of such a building in Cappadocia.
-The Basilica's mosaic with depictions of cross symbols is another example which remains unrivaled as far as mosaics are concerned.
-The graveyard is surrounding the basilica and some of the corpses are on display in churches, such as Goreme Open Air Museum.
+The Bouleterion was a stone-rendered, square-shaped building that served a similar function to our modern-day legislature.
+It is considered one of the best examples of such a building in Cappadocia.
+The Basilica's mosaic depicting cross symbols remains unrivaled in terms of the quality of mosaics found in the region.
+The graveyard encircles the basilica, and some of the corpses are displayed in nearby churches, such as the Goreme Open Air Museum.
 Sobesos Ancient City offers visitors a glimpse into Cappadocia's rich Roman history and is a must-visit for those interested in ancient civilizations.